Nuitka/Nuitka/README.txt

 The (1 / 0) can be predicted to raise a "ZeroDivisionError" exception, which will be propagated through the "+" operation.
 That part is just Constant Propagation as normal.

-The call to "side_effect_having" will have to be retained, but the print statement, can be turned into an explicit raise.
+The call to "side_effect_having" will have to be retained though, but the print statement, can be turned into an explicit raise.
 The statement sequence can then be aborted and as such the "something_else" call needs no code generation or consideration anymore.

 To that end, Nuitka works with a special node that raises an exception and has so called "side_effects" children, yet can be used in generated code as an expression.

 Status: The propagation of exceptions is implemented on a very basic level.
 It works, but exceptions will not propagate through all different expression and statement types.
-As work progresses or examples arise, these will be extended.
+As work progresses or examples arise, the coverage will be extended.

 Exception Scope Reduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~